fmda0702/IA1-Data-Mashup/README.md

 ```

 ## NOTE: Known limitations
 - The APIs have a limit rate.
+    - GeoDB Cities API & OpenWeather Map API have 1,000 free calls per day.
-- The search is limited to top 5 city matches only.
+- The search is limited to top 10 city matches only, so if the keyword inputted is very common, there may be results that would not appear on the table.

 ###### AI usage:
 - Used to provide guidance on API integration and structuring the project using Flask.